 In general, the basic 3 steps are needed to get any floorplan saved from this application.

 1. Make and edit the screenshot from your smartphone.
-Once your floorplan is ready, the first thing, which should be done.
+Once your floorplan is ready, the first thing, should be done.
 Thereafter, we have a crude .jpg image of our plan as follows (Pic.
 1).

 The screenshot looks not enough prepared for our further work.
 Since apart from the floorplan, a whole screen is coming from the phone, we must adjust this image for further action.
-I believe, that most of the basic smartphone editors in equipped with the “crop” tool.
+I believe, that most of the basic smartphone editors is equipped with the “crop” tool.
 This feature is necessary to make our floor-plan clean (Pic.
 2,3).

 Our output .jpg image of the floorplan shouldn’t contain any additional elements outside (Pic.
 4).

 For this purpose, you can use the “Open” file, or the “Import” file either.
 Both options are valid.
 The difference between them is the number of windows.
 Opening the file triggers a new working window of the Inkscape program, whilst the “Import” option will let you work in the already opened document.
 Once you do it, MAKE SURE that your document is placed inside the document page!
 Otherwise, even after the best process, it won’t be saved properly.
-In order to make sure, that this step is done, select the “Document properties” from the “File”, and find the “Resize page to the content”, as follows (Pic.
+In order to make sure, that this step is done, select the “Document Properties” from the “File”, and find the “Resize page to the content”, as follows (Pic.
 6,7).

 Next, develop it, by clicking “+”, where you will be able to set the proper document size by clicking “Resize page drawing to the selection”(Pic.
 8).
 Instantly after clicking the button, the change appears (Pic.
 9AB).
 You don’t need to do anything after it, just close the window.

-When this adjustment is done, it’s time to start converting our floorplan.
+When this adjustment is done, it’s time to start converting our floor plan.
 Because it has been imported as a .jpg format, it’s the raster image.
-To have it viable for use in AutoCAD, Visio or other drawing software applications we have to get the vector image of our floorplan.
+To have it viable for use in AutoCAD, Visio, or other drawing software applications we have to get the vector image of our floorplan.

 This process is quick and simple.
 In the major toolbar, we must find the “Path” option, and next click on the “Trace Bitmap” feature, which will do a whole job for us (Pic.
 10).